Collecting

 Practical Resources and Finding Help in Australia

-Australia's art conservation community is smaller than in larger countries but highly professional and collaborative.
-Major institutions like the National Gallery of Australia in Canberra, Art Gallery of South Wales in Sydney, and the Ian Potter Centre at NGV in Melbourne maintain conservation departments and publish guidelines freely available online.
-State-based art galleries and public libraries often provide conservation fact sheets tailored to Australian conditions.
-These resources are invaluable starting points for collectors at any level.
+Australia's conservation sector is lean compared to overseas, but it runs like clockwork and people actually work together.
+The National Gallery of Australia in Canberra, Art Gallery of South Wales in Sydney, and the Ian Potter Centre at NGV in Melbourne all have conservation teams that publish practical guides for free online.
+State galleries and public libraries churn out conservation fact sheets tailored to Australian conditions.
+If you're just starting out collecting, these are solid places to begin.